Emerging Technology Fellows

 Academics and policymakers are grappling with the role that a number of emerging technologies will play in international security.
 Potentially disruptive emerging technologies include hypersonic missile technologies, advances in artificial intelligence and autonomous weapons systems, new tools for cyber-espionage and cyber-conflict, blockchain and distributed ledger technology, and space and anti-satellite weaponry.
 Each of these technologies also has a clear connection to nuclear security and the role that nuclear weapons might play in deterring or encouraging international conflict.
 Understanding these technologies and their likely effect on international security requires a multidisciplinary approach that combines technical expertise, knowledge of international and domestic politics, and the ability to learn from the history of technological advances.

-Previous fellowship classes have examined quantum computing (summer 2022) and anti-satellite technology (summer 2023).
-The 2024 class of fellows will conduct research on artificial intelligence and nuclear weapons.
+Previous fellowship classes have examined quantum computing (summer 2022), anti-satellite technology (summer 2023), and artificial intelligence and nuclear weapons (2024).

-The program is directed by Jeff Kaplow, Associate Professor of Government at William & Mary and Director of NukeLab, and Ryan Musto, Director of Forums and Research Initiatives at William & Mary’s Global Research Institute.
+The program is directed by Jeff Kaplow, Associate Professor of Government at William & Mary and Director of NukeLab, and Ryan Musto, Director of Forums and Research Initiatives at William & Mary’s Global Research Institute, with support from the Margaret S. Glauber Faculty-Student Research Fellows and Scholarship Fund.

 This fellowship honors the memory of Troy Cullen, a NukeLab student and a participant in the inaugural class of Emerging Technology Fellows, who passed away in December 2022.
 Troy was passionate about combining his interests in history and international security to make a difference in the world, making a significant impact on those who knew and worked with him at William & Mary.